Seve Ballesteros, myself, John Lister and Eldon Carswell

 Still unsure whether his comment was in jest or a deliberate act to unsettle me given I had one of the more significant bags for the week (some of the Scottish caddies were capable of doing just that) I did some more checking.
 Then, armed with the knowledge he was not on the golf course, I eventually headed across to the beautiful Turnberry Hotel on the hill.

 The Turnberry Hotel where I first caught up with Jim Colbert.

 Reception told me Colbert had only just checked in and when they called his room he was happy to come down to meet me for a coffee in the lobby of the hotel.

 He was a delight, certainly a confident sort of character but he was great to me and I could tell even from our initial discussion that we would get on.

 That would turn out to be the case as he would go on to win each of his five matches, playing a key role in the success of an American side which included Colbert, Johnny Miller, Lou Graham, Dave Hill and Mark Hayes.

 One of those matches was when he tackled the 18-year old Ballesteros who was a member of a Continental European side which included he and fellow Spaniards, Manuel Pinero, Francisco Abreu, Salvador Balbuena and Antonio Garrido.

 Certainly Ballesteros impressed that week and, already, it was evident that he would become a fine player.
 It was, though, hard to imagine back then just what an impact he, his golfing skills, charismatic appeal, creative imagination and artistry would have on the golfing world over the next 25 years.

-On reflection, however, it is nice to be able to look back and recall being so close to him so early in his professional career and being on the bag when Jim Colbert defeated him.
+On reflection, however, it is nice to be able to look back and recall being so close to him so early in his professional career and being on the bag of Jim Colbert when the American won their encounter.